archandha/py-learn-spam/README.md

 # py-learn-spam

-Simple script to gather ham/spam mails from IMAP folder, pipe them through rspamc and move them to a 'done' imap folder if successful.
+Simple script to gather ham/spam mails from IMAP folders, pipe them through rspamc and move them to a 'done' imap folder if successful.

 ## Configuration